 - Passport Photos: One passport-sized electronic photo of each person seeking a visa.
 The photo must have clear resolution, be in JPG format, and have a white background.
 Each JPG should be more than 150kb and be within the size dimensions of 1024 pixels height x768 pixels width, with a resolution of more than 300DPI, 32 true-color image. - Teaching and Other Relevant Qualifications: Please submit full color scanned copies of your original education certificates including degrees, diplomas and certifications /registrations within two weeks after you accept the offer letter.
-Kinship documents must be authenticated by the Chinese Embassy/Consulate. - Accompanying Family Members: If family members are accompanying you to China, please send full color scanned copies of documents proving kinship (e.g., marriage license, or birth certificates of children) within two weeks after you accept the offer letter. - Completed Physical Examination Record (required for all family members above 18 years old). - No Criminal Record Certificate: Prepared by your passport issuing country or your latest long resident country (more than one year) and must be authenticated by the Chinese Embassy/ Consulate.
+Degrees and diplomas must be apostilled by the relevant local government where the document is issued.
+Please check the Chinese Embassy website for apostille guidance. - Accompanying Family Members: If family members are accompanying you to China, please send full color scanned copies of documents proving kinship (e.g., marriage license, or birth certificates of children) within two weeks after you accept the offer letter.
+Kinship certificates must be apostilled by the relevant local government where the document is issued.
+Please check the Chinese Embassy website for the apostille guidance. - Completed Physical Examination Record (required for all family members above 18 years old).